The Beginners Guide To Biotech Marketing

 5. Varied Audiences

 Biotech companies have many different audiences to market to.
-Each audience has its knowledge base, emotions, and interests that must be addressed in the marketing efforts.
+Each audience has its own knowledge base, emotions, and interests, and these must be addressed in the marketing efforts.
 For example, scientists might understand what you are saying, but non-scientists will probably not understand your message.

 6. Competition with Pharma